duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 - "To be aware of the various report formats that can be rendered using R Markdown."
 keypoints:
   - "R Markdown is a useful way to create a report that integrates text, code, and figures."
-  - "Options such as `include` and `echo` determine what parts of an R code chunk are included in the R Markdown report. "
+  - "Options such as `include` and `echo` determine what parts of an R code chunk are included in the R Markdown report."
   - "R Markdown can render HTML, PDF, and Microsoft Word outputs."
 ---